sammyhaq/gaitmate/README.md

 It's worth noting that as soon as you SSH into abba, you'll find that a script is automatically running -- this is the main code of the GaitMate.
-To exit, simply press 'control + c'. **This is required if you are intending to change the contents of the code.**
+To exit, simply press 'control + c'. **This is required if you are intending to do anything besides run the main code.**

 Now, you might be asking: "Why did you name the Raspberry Pi 'abba', Sammy?
 Why did you give the Raspberry Pi a name in the first place?".